kjarjoura/INDE577/Unsupervised Learning/Principle Component Analysis/README.md

 - **Optimal Number of Components**: Determining the optimal number of principal components to retain can be subjective and requires careful consideration.
 - **Non-Robust to Outliers**: PCA is sensitive to outliers, which can significantly influence the principal components and the resulting data transformation.

+## Applications

+- **Feature Extraction**: PCA is employed for feature extraction, where it identifies a set of orthogonal (uncorrelated) linear combinations of the original features, known as principal components.
+These principal components capture the maximum variance in the data and can be used as new features for subsequent analysis or modeling tasks.
+- **Data Visualization**: PCA is a powerful tool for visualizing high-dimensional datasets in a lower-dimensional space, typically two or three dimensions.
+It enables the visualization of complex relationships and structures in the data, making it easier to interpret and analyze.
+- **Noise Reduction**: PCA can help in reducing the effects of noise or irrelevant features in the data by focusing on the principal components that capture the most significant variations.
+It helps in improving the signal-to-noise ratio and enhancing the performance of downstream machine learning algorithms.
+- **Clustering and Classification**: PCA is often used as a preprocessing step before clustering or classification tasks to reduce the computational complexity and improve the performance of the algorithms.
+By reducing the dimensionality of the feature space, PCA can lead to faster convergence and better separation of clusters or classes.
+- **Anomaly Detection**: PCA can be applied in anomaly detection tasks to identify unusual patterns or outliers in high-dimensional datasets.
+By transforming the data into a lower-dimensional space, PCA makes it easier to detect anomalies that deviate significantly from the normal behavior of the dataset.
+- **Model Interpretation**: PCA can aid in model interpretation by identifying the most important features or variables that contribute to the variance in the data.
+It helps in understanding the underlying structure of the dataset and identifying the key factors driving the observed patterns.

 ### Implementation

 This repository implements a `retain_variance` function that performs PCA to retain a specified percentage of variance in the data.
 It utilizes the scikit-learn library's `PCA` module for computing principal components and transforming the data.
 The function returns the number of principal components needed to retain the specified variance.